Katok's entropy conjecture near real and complex hyperbolic metrics: Preliminaries

 \end{lemm} The proof is the same as in the case of surfaces (see \cite[Proposition 1.51]{GuMaz}).
 The factor $-4$ comes from the fact that for any unit-length vector $v\in T_xM$, one has $K_x(v,Jv)=-4$, where $K_x$ denotes here the sectional curvature, see \eqref{eq:v,Jv}.

 We now analyse the action of $H$ and $X$ on the eigenspaces of $V$.
 We define raising and lowering operators acting on eigenspaces of $V$

-\begin{lemm}[Eigenspaces of $V$] For any $m\geq 0,$ the restriction $V_{|\Omega_m}$ is antisymmetric and thus has spectrum included in $i\mathbb R$.
+In the cases of surfaces, these operators were introduced and studied by Guillemin and Kazhdan, see \cite[Section 3]{GK}. \begin{lemm}[Eigenspaces of $V$] For any $m\geq 0,$ the restriction $V_{|\Omega_m}$ is antisymmetric and thus has spectrum included in $i\mathbb R$.
 Moreover, one has\footnote{The previous equality should hold for any $m$ but since we do not need it, we will not check it.}

 For $\lambda \in \mathbb Z$, define $E^\lambda _m:=\Omega_m\cap \mathrm{ker}(V-i\lambda)$, then one has

 Here, the raising and lowering operators have the mapping property $\eta^{\delta}_{\epsilon}: E^\lambda_m\to E^{\lambda+\delta}_{m+\epsilon}$ where $\epsilon,\delta\in \{\pm 1\}$.
 Finally, if $\lambda> 0$, then $\eta_+^+: E^\lambda _m \to E^{\lambda+1}_{m+1}$ is injective.